openlookeng/hetu-core/hetu-docs/en/indexer/overview.md

 | hetu.heuristicindex.indexstore.uri                | /opt/hetu/indices/  | No      | Directory under which all index files are stored|
 | hetu.heuristicindex.indexstore.filesystem.profile | local-config-default| No      | This property defines the filesystem profile used to read and write index|

 Heuristic indexer now uses Hetu Metastore to manage its metadata.
-Please check [vdm](../connector/vdm.md) for more information.
+Please check [Hetu Metastore](../admin/meta-store.md) for more information.

 ## Index Statements